findingcorey1/Obsidian/ASIA 1125/Midterm/Identification Questions/Shang dynasty.md

-The Shang Dynasty holds a historical era for the Chinese civilization because of the contemporary written records
+The Shang Dynasty holds a historical era for the Chinese civilization because of the contemporary written records.